the-mikedavis/mcd/priv/posts/storing-node-traffic.md

+---
-# Use MongoDB in Express Middleware to Store Node.js Website Traffic
+title: Use MongoDB in Express Middleware to Store Node.js Website Traffic
+date: 2017-07-25
+intro: Am I storing your traffic on my site?
+No. But could I?
+Yes, and quite easily.
+---

 MongoDB is an increasingly popular document-based database system.
 Its format is similar to JSON, which makes it a perfect match for the full-stack JavaScript developer.

 I've set up my website to have a MongoDB store which keeps track of all traffic.
 N.B.: I'm actually not paranoid.

 ## Try it at Home!

 Before I deploy anything to the server, I try to get it going on my Mac.
 The instructions for mac and linux are very similar.
 If you only have a Linux distro, skip down to Install.
 This should cover the install for mac.